oracle-quickstart/oci-cloudnative/src/fulfillment/README.md

 ### Building a JVM application

-If you would like to build the application as a standard executable jar file, we have provided an alternate `Dockerfile` that will skip the graal vm based native image generation and build an image that uses a standard JVM to run the application.
+If you would like to build the application as a standard executable jar file, we have provided an alternate `Dockerfile` that will skip the GraalVM based native image generation and build an image that uses a standard JVM to run the application.
 This is useful for either comparing GraalVM against the normal JVM execution, as well as for rapid development.